MrLadipo/vaultiguard/Readme.md

 Continuously Monitor the Aggregator Sensor Readings and provide Human Friendly interpretations on a Web Application Interface which should be made available via any standard web browser using Infrastructure as Code (IaC) tools.

-We ensured our solution was highly available by deploying our EC2 instances and Load balancer into two availability zones and the EC2 instances were made highly disposable by
+We ensured our solution was highly available by deploying our EC2 instances and Load balancer into two availability zones and the EC2 instances were made highly disposable by:

 - Deploying an autoscaling group with a launch template
 - Storing the web application artefacts in Amazon S3

-The Web Application can be viewed here [Group 4 Webapp](https://gtc4.tspace.uk)
+Key Feautures of the Web app include:
+-  Automatic updates every 120 seconds
+-  Access to historical readings
+-  Email alerts when there is an alarm trigger.